About

 Mel Calhoun

-Waxman’s art director, Mel, started working with the company throughout high school and college as a part time candle carver.
+Waxman’s art director, Mel, worked as a part-time candle carver throughout high school and college.
 Upon graduating from KU in 2009 she became more involved in the design process of Waxman’s decorative candle line.
 This includes making metal stencils as well as hand sculpting original pieces that are molded to create multiples.
 Along with overseeing advertising and packaging design she spends time in the ceramic studio helping to create unique items ranging from candle holders to art pieces.

 Ryder Werts